-The severity of the winter blues can range from just overall feeling more sad/low energy/down to actually being its own type of depression, called Seasonal Affective Disorder (SAD).
+The severity of the winter blues can range from just overall feeling more sad/low energy/down to actually being its own form depression, called Seasonal Affective Disorder (SAD).
 SAD primarily affects women, people with a family history of depression or bipolar disorder, and/or young adults.
 SAD has also been linked to difficulties in serotonin production and Vitamin D deficiency.
-Even without SAD, this time of the year can be unpleasant due to decreased sunlight exposure.
+Even without SAD, this time of the year can be unpleasant for many, simply due to decreased sunlight exposure.

 Disclosure: Some links below are affiliate links.
 This means if you make a purchase via my link, I may receive a commission at no extra cost to you.
 This helps support my blog, and I’m so appreciative!
 More details here.

 I am not a licensed medical professional nor a licensed mental health provider.
 Any content provided on The Vibrant Dreamer should not be used in lieu of professional advice or care.
 If you feel like you are in crisis, please call 1-800-273-8255 (US) or text HOME to 741741 (US).
 For a list of crisis hotlines in other countries, please click here.